 This recipe has a pretty straightforward winter soup recipe list going on.
 Similar to many wild rice soup recipes, it starts with a base of onion, carrot, and celery.

 There are, most definitely, mushrooms.
 Sliced or quartered, the mushrooms contribute a whole lotta umami flavor to the soup while adding a hearty component, too.

 Speaking of hearty, how about the gnocchi?
 Those little potato dumplings that are so dang delicious no matter which way you serve them… including in this soup.
 I love adding gnocchi to this soup because well, hello carbs, but also because I’m all about textures when it comes to soup.

 They’re not only carby but they’re chewy and contribute to the creaminess of the soup, too.
 An ultimate win in my book.

-Very important note about the wild rice: you must note the type of wild rice you’re using in this recipe, because it will impact the cook time.
+Very important note about the wild rice: you must note the type of wild rice you’re using in this recipe because it will impact the cooking time.